caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 *Card sorting* is an organizational method used to help design or evaluate the IA of a site.
 A "card" can be as simple as a sticky note or an index card.

 When applying card sorting, users group a website's content and develop a hierarchy themselves.
-Understanding how users group information can provide insights into the users' mental model (i.e., the users' thought process).
+Understanding how our users group information can provide insights into the users' mental model (i.e., the users' thought process).

 ## SLIDE 16
 **What is card sorting?**